srlightbody/static-gospel/README.md

 vim.cmd.colorscheme("static-gospel")
 ```

-**Everything else** ships a file per variant next to the default (which is
+**Everything else** ships one file per variant next to the default (void), e.g.
-void), e.g. `ghostty/static-gospel-drowned`, `bat/static-gospel-abyssal.tmTheme`,
+`ghostty/static-gospel-drowned`, `bat/static-gospel-abyssal.tmTheme`,
 `noctalia/colorschemes/Static Gospel Abyssal`, `brave/static-gospel-abyssal/`.
-Point your app at the variant file instead of the default.
+Point your app at the variant file instead of the default one.

 ## Building

-All app files are generated from a single source, `palette.toml`, so a color
+Every app file is generated from `palette.toml`, so a color gets changed once
-change is made once and propagated everywhere.
-Don't hand-edit the per-app
+and lands everywhere.
+Don't hand edit the per-app theme files, edit
-theme files; edit `palette.toml` (or `build/templates/*.tmpl` for structure)
+`palette.toml` (or `build/templates/*.tmpl` for structure) and rebuild:
-and regenerate:

 ```bash
 python build/build.py            # regenerate every app file + palette.lua